spinnylights/scissors.js_old/README.md

 #### Example:

-"Immured in Heaven!
+>Immured in Heaven!
- What a cell!
+>What a cell!
- Let every Bondage be,
+>Let every Bondage be,
- Thou sweetest of the Universe,
+>Thou sweetest of the Universe,
- Like that which ravished thee!"
+>Like that which ravished thee!

 could give

-"be,
+>be,
- of in that a Thou Universe,
+>of in that a Thou Universe,
- every ravished the What Let cell!
+>every ravished the What Let cell!
- Like sweetest Bondage which Heaven!
+>Like sweetest Bondage which Heaven!
- thee!
-Immured"
+>thee!
+Immured